Thank you for your interest in applying for an Affinity Giving grant!

 The Queer Philanthropy Circle (QPC) is a group of committed donors who pool their time, talent, treasure, and voice to make IU a welcoming place for the LGBTQ+ community.
 Through programs, funding, policy, outreach, and one-on-one support, in partnership with the IU Office of the Vice President for Diversity, Equity and Inclusion, the QPC replaces obstacles with opportunities.
 The QPC is looking to invest in projects and initiatives that support LGBTQ+ students, faculty, and staff.
 Applications should detail the ways in which the LGBTQ+ community at IU will be supported by the project.
 Proposals should aim to make IU a more equitable, welcoming, and accessible university for the queer community.

-opportunities to give time, talent, and treasure—Women’s Philanthropy catalyzes meaningful impact.
+The Women’s Philanthropy Leadership Council (WPLC) aspires to foster an ecosystem of inclusive philanthropy that creates transformational change for all at IU.
+By bringing leaders together—providing connections, relationships, learning experiences, and opportunities to give time, talent, and treasure—Women’s Philanthropy catalyzes meaningful impact.
 Applications for WPLC grants should articulate the ways in which will impact diverse constituents, particularly those with historic disadvantages, and the ways in which grant outcomes will contribute to building a more equitable and inclusive environment at IU and beyond.
 All IU community members—students, faculty, and staff—with the vision and capacity to manage and effectively utilize a grant are encouraged to apply.
 The Women’s Philanthropy Leadership Council is interested in impacting broad populations.
-Projects should NOT focus solely on women.
+Projects should not focus solely on women.

 The following information is intended as a guide for collecting information requested in each section of the grant application.

+Provide applicant information.
 Tell us who is involved and how we contact anyone with oversight of the project.

 Include the IU financial account you will use to manage grant funds, if awarded.
 The account number will usually begin with the numbers ‘23’.
 The account will have a name, account number, and possibly a sub-account name.
 A fiscal officer for your department can provide more information regarding fiscal accounts and sub-accounts.

-Project narrative questions may differ depending upon each Affinity group.
+Questions may differ depending upon each Affinity group.

 WPLC Focus Areas.
 This section denotes the areas in which the project aligns with WPLC priorities and seeks to better the IU community, and beyond (e.g. local, state, national, and/or global communities).
 The focus areas listed are the current priority areas of the WPLC.
 Multiple focus areas may be selected.